Cloudiiink/pyw90/README.md

 ### 2. `pre` Menu

-This menu offers some basic input of `Wannier90`.
-The help message of `pre` menu is listed as below.
+This menu offers some basic `Wannier90` input and improved dis energy window recommendations based on projected density of states.
+The help message of `pre` menu is provided as below.

 ```
 positional arguments: